solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 The world of agentic coding is evolving way too fast for anyone to stay on top of everything.
 New concepts emerge constantly: [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) lets agents connect to databases, APIs, and external tools.
 [Agent Skills](https://docs.github.com/en/copilot/concepts/agents/about-agent-skills) give Copilot specialized capabilities for specific tasks.
 Multi-agent orchestrators like [Gas Town](https://github.com/steveyegge/gastown) let you coordinate 20-30 Claude Code agents working in parallel with persistent work tracking.
 And [custom agents](https://code.visualstudio.com/docs/copilot/customization/custom-agents) let you create specialized assistants tailored to your workflow.

 It can feel overwhelming.
 If I changed my workflow every time a new tool came up, I wouldn't get any work done.
 And here's the thing: all of these features are ultimately just different ways to feed better instructions to the model.
+It all comes back to context management.

 My advice?
 Don't chase every new feature.
 Focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
 Once you've nailed those, the advanced features will make much more sense.